samhuk/data-query/README.md

-# js-data-query
+# data-query

-A Javascript data query package that creates data queries in Javascript, providing transformed versions of the query in URL query parameter and PostgreSQL statement form.
+A package for creating a data query, with support to convert to URL parameters and a PostgreSQL statement.

 ## Usage